irenevlachou/Polytonic-tutorial/README.md

 The rest of the diacritics are combinations of accents, breathings and dieresis.
 Depending on the style of the font these are positioned closer or more apart between them.

 ### Design of ypogegrammeni and prosgegrammeni
-Before we talk about the form that these two marks take, we should clear up what these marks are and how they supposed to be used.
+Before we talk about the form that these two marks take, we should clear up what these marks are and how they are supposed to be used.
 The mute iota is a character that can be combined with the vowels `α, η, ω` (alpha, eta, omega).
 It can take two forms, under the glyph and next to a glyph, thus the names adscript (next to:prosgegrammeni) and subscript (under: ypogegrammeni).
-The positioning of the mute iota when it comes to lowercase, is always under, so we have one combinations of lowercase with subscript iota (uni0345).
+The positioning of the mute iota when it comes to lowercase, is always under, so we have one combination of lowercase with subscript iota (uni0345).
 When it comes to uppercase, the mute iota can be centred under the uppercase glyphs or on the side of it.
 In an article by Yannis Haralambous titled "From Unicode to Typography, a Case Study: the Greek Script" at the chapter 1.3.3 we find the following information:
-> "There is some confusion about the uppercase Α Η Ω with mute iota.
+> *"There is some confusion about the uppercase Α Η Ω with mute iota.
 The glyphs displayed in the Uni­code book show the subscript iota below these letters ; on the other hand, in the name of these characters the mute iota is called prosgegrameni ; this is a neologism meaning "written next to" (while ipogegrameni means "written under").
-This does not agree with the glyphs, where the mute iota is indeed placed under, and not next to the letter. "
+This does not agree with the glyphs, where the mute iota is indeed placed under, and not next to the letter. "*

 This is not the case today, the Unicode block has been updated and the "official" form of the mute iota is next to the upper case glyphs (adscript).
 Sometimes the glyphs adscript (uni1FBE) is replaced by a full size iota.
 The design of the ypogegrammeni (subscript) is usually a small iota and in some occasions just as a single straight quote mark.
 The prosgegrammeni, can be a full size iota or a iota that doesn't quite reach the x-height.
 Interesting is the example from Haralambous paper, that shows examples of prosgegrammeni placed next to the uppercase glyphs the position of subscript number.